ibrahimahmed237/rabbit-be-orders-challenge/README.md

 ## Overview

 This is a NestJS-based backend service that manages products and orders with a focus on high performance and scalability.
-The application implements caching strategies and follows best practices for enterprise-level applications.
+The application implements advanced caching strategies, real-time notifications via Pushover, and follows best practices for enterprise-level applications.
+Key features include:

+- Product and order management with MySQL database
+- Application-level caching with optimized strategies
+- Real-time order notifications through Pushover integration
+- Comprehensive API testing suite with Postman collections
+- Unit and E2E test coverage
+- Environment-based configuration
+- Performance optimizations for high-scale operations

 ## Assumptions Made